A moving lemma for algebraic cycles with modulus and contravariance: Linear projection method

 \subsubsection{Smoothness}

-Let $m\ge 1$ be an integer.
-Denote by $V$ the vector space of polynomials in $(x_1,\dots ,x_d)$ of degree $\le m$.
-It defines an affine space over $k$, also denoted by $V$.
-The {\bf Veronese embedding of degree} $m$ is the closed embedding
+We need to recall Veronese embeddings.
+Let $d\ge 1$ be an integer.
+Let $V\subset k[x_1,\dots ,x_N]$ be the linear subspace of polynomials of degree $\le d$.
+We will denote the affine space $\Spec (k[V])$ also by $V^*$.
+The Veronese embedding of degree $d$ is the closed embedding